danilobarion1986/boechat/README.md

 Version verifier for BFFs and APIs.

-Verify the version of external APIs that your project depends on!
+[WIP] Verify the version of external APIs that your project depends on!